sthayduk/safeguard-go/README.md

 # Safeguard Go

-Safeguard Go is a Go library designed to provide filtering, ordering, and querying capabilities for your Go applications.
+Safeguard Go is a Go library for interacting with the OneIdentity Safeguard for Privileged Passwords REST API.

 ## Installation